Doctor of Philosophy with a Major in Economics

 We offer three specialization fields

 - Industrial Organization and

 - International Economics.

-Students are required to have a major and at least one minor in fields offered by the Department of Economics.
-Occasionally, the Department of Economics will offer elective courses that complement our field courses.
+Students are required to have a major and at least one minor in fields offered by the School of Economics.
+Occasionally, the School of Economics will offer elective courses that complement our field courses.
 In addition, students are allowed to take elective courses outside of Economics subject to the approval of the Director of Graduate Studies.
 A set of elective courses taken in another discipline will constitute a minor in that particular discipline if at least two courses are taken from this discipline.

 Students must also register each semester for Dissertation Research, starting in the fall semester of the third year.
 In such a semester, students must register for at least six credit hours of Dissertation Research.
 Students must complete a minimum of 24 Dissertation Research credit hours to graduate.